erickbressani/Rabbitier/README.md

 ### Usage

-One way publisher, send the message direct to a queue:
+One way based publisher, send the message direct to a queue:
 ```
 RabbitierPublisher.CreateWith()
                   .RoutingKey("QueueName")